– Download Full ALI History Timeline

 The ANSI/ALI ALOIM standard mandates that all installed vehicle lifts be inspected at least annually by a “qualified lift inspector.”
 The standard also provides some guidance on what qualifications the inspector should have, however, there was no national resource for finding qualified inspectors.
 In this buyer-beware environment, the best option lift owners had was to get recommendations from the manufacturers of their lifts.

 In October 2012, after several years of development and a financial investment of more than $700,000, ALI launched the first third-party lift inspector certification program.
 The ALI Lift Inspector Certification Program provides third-party qualification of vehicle lift inspectors and certifies those who demonstrate they are capable of properly inspecting vehicle lifts in accordance with the ANSI standard governing vehicle lift inspection.
-The program further provides a proactive alternative to support service bay safety rather than penalty-based compliance programs founded on OSHA’s General Duty Clause or provincial requirements in Canada.

 In 2013, ALI introduced an online directory to help lift owners find service providers with at least one ALI Certified Lift Inspector on staff.
-The directory is searchable by ZIP and Canadian postal code.

 When Richard “The King” Petty decided to bring the experience of Petty’s Garage directly to fans with a nationwide tour, ALI came on board as a sponsor of the inaugural Petty’s Garage Performance Tour.
 The tour featured some of the unique vehicles produced by Petty’s Garage, including The King’s personal #001 Signature Series Dodge Challenger and the Legacy by Petty custom Challenger designed to honor the Petty legacy and promote vehicle lift safety.